Want fewer allergic reactions? Exasperated from trying to figure out the cause?

 If you cannot be with your child during the day for one reason or another:

 - Respectfully educate and advocate for an allergen-free environment as much as possible

 - Make it clear to your child not to take food from anyone else.
-Even if someone say it’s “allergy-free”.
-Most have no idea what that means, cross-contamination issues. or your child’s specific health needs.
+Even if someone says, “It’s allergy-free”.
+Most have no idea what that truly means for your child, if there are cross-contamination issues, or if it aligns with your child’s specific health needs.

 Education and advocacy are critical for any child’s health and well-being, but especially those with severe food allergies.

 Whether your kids are one or fifteen, it’s never too early or too late to educate and advocate.